qrvey/partner-portal/docs/get-started/glossary.md

 <div style="text-align: justify">

-The Qrvey glossary serves as a tool to help take the mystery out of some of our most commonly used data, analytics and automation lingo.
+The Qrvey glossary helps clarify some of our most commonly used data, analytics and automation terms.
 See something confusing that's not mentioned here?
 Please let us know.

 ## A

-**Action** -  The workflow element that performs the work you designate.
+**Action** -  The automation workflow element that performs the work you designate.

+**API** - Application Programming Interface.
+Developers use APIs to integrate Qrvey with third-party applications and data sources.

 **Analytics** - Qrvey's analytics platform is used for analyzing collected feedback or other data sources.

 **API** - The application programming interface developers use to integrate Qrvey with their websites and applications.

-**Application** - A collection of web forms, pages and workflows that all work together to help automate your workday.
+**Application** - The Qrvey analytics UI is organized by “Applications”.
+These are isolated objects that each consist of datasets and data sources, webforms, visualizations in the form of pages/dashboards, charts, as well as automation workflows.

 ## B

-**Branching** - A series of questions that a respondent will answer as a result of answering a conditional question.
+**Branch** - A term used in webforms when creating forms, surveys or quizzes.
+A “Branch” of a webform is a question(s) a user will answer as a result of their answer to a previous question.
+For example, if a user answers question 1 with “Yes”, then they get question 2.
+If that same user answers “No”, then they skip to question 3.

 ## C

+**Categories** - Also, referred to as dimensions, these are items within each dataset that have a metadata type of string, date, yes/no.

 **Chart Builder** - A tool that allows users to build custom charts to visualize their data.

 **Conditional Question** - A question that, depending on how a respondent answers, will be used to trigger branching.

-**Creator** - Someone who uses Qrvey to make or build forms, analytics, workflows or even entire applications that others will use and interact with.
+**Choropleth Map Chart** - A location-based visualization option to display data with a color range, applied to specific geographic boundaries.
+For instance, a common use is to display data within the states of the United States of America.
+The data will appear similar to a heat map in that the darkness of the color indicates the data range according to the map legend.

+**Conditional Question** - A question used in webforms that only appears based on the answer to a previous question.
+See “Branch” above.

+**Creator User Type** - A user with access rights to create datasets forms, analytics visualizations, workflows and applications in Qrvey.

 ## D

-**Dashboard** - A single place to view data from multiple web forms all at once in real-time.
+**Dashboard** - In Qrvey, dashboards are referred to as “Pages”.
+Dashboards, or Pages, are a canvas that users can create visualizations from one or more datasets, used for analysis in the application or via embedded widgets.

-**Dataset** - A collection of data items conforming to a specified schema.
-Within Qrvey applications the data items are mapped to rows of data.
+**Dataset** - A collection of data sources.

 ## E

+**End User**- Users of the application that will consume visualizations for analysis.
+These users are often the users or subscribers of SaaS applications.
+These users, by default, do not have access to create visualizations or automation workflows.

 **Expression Question** - A question type that allows a respondent to express how they feel by selecting from a pre-chosen list of words.

 ## F

-**Filter** - A condition applied to a datasource view to temporarily exclude data which does not meet the specified conditions.
+**Filter** - A condition applied during the analysis to exclude data that does not meet the specified conditions.

 **Form** - A specific type of web form that is typically used to collect information and interact with applications.

 ## G

-**Google Docs** - A cloud-based office software suite that includes Google Sheets, a spreadsheet that can be used as a data source in Qrvey.

 ## H

 **Histogram** - The first chart in the Summary view in the Analyze section of a Web Form.
 This chart shows when your web form responses were received.

 ## I